Oklahoma House of Representatives: Organization

 Leadership in the state House begins two leaders elected by their fellow lawmakers - the Speaker of the Oklahoma House of Representatives and Speaker Pro Tempore.
 Party caucuses play a major role in this process by nominating candidates for key leadership positions.

 The speaker appoints a majority floor leader and a majority whip.
 The majority floor leader sets the floor calendar during session.
 The duties of the majority whip are to assist the floor leader, ensure member attendance, count votes, and communicate the majority position on issues.

 The speaker also names assistant floor leaders, assistant whips, and caucus officers.
 Additionally, the minority party caucus elects a minority leader.
 The minority leader develops caucus positions, negotiates with the majority party caucus, and directs minority caucus activities on the chamber floor.

 The speaker appoints committee and subcommittee chairs and vice chairs.
 The majority floor leader selects an informal team that assists with management of legislation on the House Floor.

-As of November 2018, The Oklahoma House of Representatives has 22 committees and 10 subcommittees.
+As of December 2024, the Oklahoma House of Representatives has seven oversight committees, 23 policy committees, 10 subcommittees and two standing committees.

 A non-partisan staff provides professional services for members of the Oklahoma House of Representatives in addition to the Oklahoma Legislative Service Bureau.
 Individual members are also assisted by partisan staff members, and those in leadership positions have additional partisan staff.
 Committees are staffed primarily by research, fiscal and legal staff.
-The current Clerk of the House is Jan B. Harrison.